-The scientific basis for why we get tinnitus, the term used to describe a persistent ringing or buzzing in the ears, has long baffled scientists in search of the reason.
+The cause of tinnitus, a persistent ringing or buzzing in the ears, has long baffled scientists.
 However, there is one thing that all hearing specialists agree on: you are more likely to experience tinnitus if you also suffer from hearing loss.

 As you probably know, your age, genetics, and lifestyle can all play a role in the development of hearing loss.
-And while many of us think of hearing loss in a profound sense that results in complete degradation and an inability to carry on a conversation, the reality is that some mild hearing loss can go unnoticed.
-But even a minor case of hearing loss increases your risk and likelihood of developing tinnitus.
+And while many of us think of hearing loss as being obvious, the reality is that some mild hearing loss can go unnoticed.
+Worse, even a minor case of hearing loss increases your risk and likelihood of developing tinnitus.

-In the same way, there’s no sure-fire cure for hearing loss, you can say the same for tinnitus.
+There is no cure for tinnitus.
 However, hearing aids can treat both hearing loss and tinnitus in ways that can reduce symptoms and improve one’s quality of life.
 In fact, the similarities between hearing loss and tinnitus are rather remarkable.

 A traditional hearing aid can essentially hide the ringing or buzzing associated with tinnitus by replacing it with what they’re supposed to hear.
 The good news is that there are other, more advanced options beyond just traditional hearing aids to treat the symptoms associated with tinnitus.

 Some manufacturers even use the irregular rhythm of fractal tones to reduce the symptoms of tinnitus.
 These rhythmically inconsistent tones can detract from the consistent and regular tones tinnitus sufferers hear.
-While a white noise choice is available, the most common fractal tones are similar to wind chimes that supply a pleasant sound that drown out the ringing.
+While white noise devices are available, the most common fractal tones are similar to wind chimes that supply a pleasant sound that drown out the ringing.

 Other specialized devices try to blend your tinnitus in with the natural sounds you’re hearing.
 This approach will generally use a white noise signal that a hearing specialist can adjust to ensure proper calibration for your ear and your condition.